eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 ##### struct hash *nhgs_ctx_hash

 zebra_rib_evaluate_rn_nexthops() triggers routes redownloading through NHG backwalk.
-Without the assistance of protocol clients, a method needs to be introduced for looking up NHG based on the prefix of the nht list. e.g. Finding NHG based on the prefix 100.0.0.1.Add a new hash table *nhgs_ctx_hash in struct zebra_router to accomplish this task.
+Without the assistance of protocol clients, a method needs to be introduced for looking up NHG based on the prefix of the nht list. e.g. Finding NHG based on the prefix 100.0.0.1.
+Add a new hash table *nhgs_ctx_hash in struct zebra_router to accomplish this task.

     struct zebra_router {
         ...